 Day 1: Saturday 16 May - Nethy Bridge to Caithness

 We meet early at the Mountview Hotel in Nethy Bridge before heading north across the Black Isle, Easter Ross and into Sutherland perhaps seeing Red Kite on the way.
-It will be prime time for migrants, and up to date bird news will dictate our birding stops with flexibility being very important!
+It will be prime time for migrants, and up to date bird news will dictate our birding stops with flexibility important!
 At Loch Fleet we hope to see Eider, Red-breasted Merganser, Greenshank, Common Sandpiper, Common Seal and perhaps an Osprey or Kingfisher.
 Other possible stops could include Brora, Golspie, Embo or Dornoch, and your guide will be selective to ensure good birdwatching.
 Crossing into Caithness, checks of the quiet harbours at Helmsdale or Dunbeath may yield a lingering Iceland or Glaucous Gull.
 Latheronwheel is another possibility and should give us nice views of our first Fulmar, Black Guillemot, ‘real’ Rock Dove, Rock Pipit, Grey Wagtail and if lucky Dipper.
-Later in the afternoon, we plan to track inland entering the ‘The Flow Country’ where breeding waders such as Curlew, Lapwing, Snipe and Redshank are abundant.
+Later in the afternoon, we plan to head inland entering the ‘The Flow Country’ where breeding waders such as Curlew, Lapwing, Snipe and Redshank are abundant.
 At RSPB Broubster Leans hunting Short-eared Owl, Merlin and Hen Harrier may be seen before we head to Thurso for a two night stay.

 Day 2: Sunday 17 May – Dunnet and Duncansby Head

 A full day to explore Caithness, which at the very north eastern tip of Mainland Scotland is well placed for great birding.
 Visits to the seabird colonies at Dunnet Head and Duncansby Head should give close views of nesting Guillemot, Razorbill, Kittiwake and Fulmar in good numbers.
-A few Shag and Puffin will be present, and we should see Wheatear, Rock Pipit and Twite on the headlands.
+A few Shag and Puffin will also be present, and we should see Wheatear, Rock Pipit and Twite on the cliff tops.
 With stunning views across to Orkney, time scanning the Pentland Firth for cetaceans and seals may prove worthwhile.
 Harbour Porpoise, Common, Bottle-nosed and Risso’s Dolphin are all possible, along with Minke Whale while these waters have a strong reputation for Orca with regular sightings at this time!
 Among the other sites we may visit are St Johns Loch and Pool, a superb local nature reserve, where over 200 species have been recorded in a short space of time.
-Noisy gull and tern colonies will be hard to ignore and passage waders, such as Whimbrel, Black-tailed Godwit or Wood Sandpiper may feature.
+Noisy gull and tern colonies will be hard to ignore and passage waders, such as Whimbrel, Black-tailed Godwit, Green or Wood Sandpiper may feature.
 Dunnet and Sinclair’s Bays are both large and are both good for divers, waders and any lingering sea-duck such as scoters or Long-tailed Duck.
 If conditions are promising for passerine arrival we may spend time checking sparse cover at Skirza, Keiss or Noss Head Lighthouse, where the birding can be exciting and if lucky produce a rarity.
 Our circuit will likely see us loop back via Loch Watten, where late to depart wildfowl or an Otter are possibilities to bring a great day to a close.

 Day 3: Monday 18 May – West via Forsinard, Strathy Point, Kyle of Tongue and more